mciwing/mciwing.github.io/docs/yolo/index.md

         ```

+#### Tracking
-- **Object Tracking**: Monitoring the movement of objects over time in videos or live streams, analyzing factors like velocity and relative position.
+Monitoring the movement of objects over time in videos or live streams, analyzing factors like velocity and relative position.

 ???+ example "Example: Tracking"